-- Role-based access Grants console access and privileges based on IT role and credentials. - Group-based management Publish software updates, policy changes and configuration provisioning by custom- defined groups. - Centralized administration Collectively administers multiple appliances without logging into them on a box-by-box basis.
+- Role-based access Grants console access and privileges based on IT role and credentials. - Group-based management Publish software updates, policy changes and configuration provisioning by custom-defined groups.
+ESAP updates to appliances are also supported. - Centralized administration Collectively administers multiple appliances without logging into them on a box-by-box basis.